Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests: Results

 \section{Results}

-In this section, we highlight the advantages from using non-linear machine learning-based methods for forecasting the VaR of cryptocurrencies.
+In this section, we highlight the advantages from using specific non-linear machine learning-based methods for forecasting the VaR of cryptocurrencies.
 In particular, we show for a large cross-section of more than 100 cryptocurrencies that the proposed random forest method GRF yields superior performance across a wide range of different types of cryptocurrencies and different time periods.
 Investigating the underlying drivers, we illustrate that the non-linear model predictions excel especially for assets that are frequently traded by a large amount of different users, and for more volatile assets and times.

-More specifically, we predict the $5\%-\textit{VaR}$ as a key quantity in risk management for our comprehensive set of cryptocurrencies.
+We predict the $5\% \textit{VaR}$ as a key quantity in risk management for our comprehensive set of cryptocurrencies.
 In an extensive out-of-sample forecasting study, we compare the random forest-based machine learning methods to standard linear time series and GARCH-type models including approaches with exogenous asset information in covariates.
 The prediction performance is assessed with the DQ-test to obtain an overall aggregate picture on the realized coverages as well as pairwise CPA-tests across different time periods and types of cryptocurrencies.

-Based on these findings, we focus our analysis on three important selected currencies comprising Bitcoin (btc) as the largest currency by far regarding market cap, Tether (usdt) as a stablecoin with lower volatility, and Cardano (ada) as a currency specifically allowing for smart contracts.
-For these we also consider predicted loss series by CPA-tests and variable importance measures to uncover important drivers.
-We furthermore identify single events that majorly affect the predictive ability of the procedures.
+Based on these findings, we extend our analysis focusing on three important selected currencies detail that comprise Bitcoin (btc) as the largest currency by far regarding market cap, Tether (usdt\_omni) as a stablecoin with lower volatility, and Cardano (ada) as a currency specifically allowing for smart contracts.
+For these examples, we also consider predicted loss series by CPA-tests and variable importance measures to uncover important drivers.
+Furthermore we extend the aggregate forecast performance study of the main periods 1-3 to the shorter post-pandemic period 4.